fredemmott/bindline/docs/installation.md

 You can copy the source tree into your project, use a git submodule, or any other method of adding the files to the tree; once you've done this,  just add the `include` subfolder to your build system.

+You should use [the latest release].

 ### CMake (FetchContent)

-Once you have added the project via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), the following header-only CMake targets are defined:
+Use [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to add [the latest release] to your project; the following header-only CMake targets are defined:

 - `FredEmmott::bindline`
 - `FredEmmott::cppwinrt`